nicehash/NiceHashMiner/README.md

 * Further updates to miners/algorithms as they come along.

-Note that the project has been upgraded to Visual Studio 2017.
-This shouldn't be a problem for those running Windows 10 but if you run into problems with dll's missing open an issue and I'll help.
+This is only tested on the newest version of Windows 10.
+I've tried to consider older versions, but if you run into any problems open an issue with the error and I'll be happy to help.

 Original readme: